 Consider the first statement as P. If a statement is true it has a truth value, p , equal to one.
 It follows then that for P being true p=1, then for not-P, which we will call p', p' = 1 - p = 1 - 1 = 0.
 But the second statement asserts that p of P is equal to 0, or p=0.
 If 1-p = 0 and p = 0, we end up with the equation that would satisfy them both as:

 If p can only be bivalent, 1 or 0, then you have a mathematical expression of the conundrum - it can not work.
 But if you were given this equation without this background context it would be easy to solve.
-Relax the bivalence (that p can only be 0 or 10 to permit multivalence (or fractional values in this case) and p is then equal to .5.
+Relax the bivalence (that p can only be 0 or 1 to permit multivalence (or fractional values in this case) and p is then equal to .5.
 Another words, it works if you consider the statements to be half true!
-If you can not accept ambiguity then fuzzy logic is not for you.
-Indeed, the real world may not be for you.
-You might ask if knowing something is half true, or three quarters true is useful knowledge?
+If you can not accept ambiguity then perhaps fuzzy logic is not for you.
+Some might argue that the real world may not be for you.
+You might ask if knowing something is half true, or three quarters true is still useful knowledge?

-In the diagram below we look at one property used to identify minerals in thin section - berefrigence.
+In the diagram below we look at one property used to optically identify minerals in thin section - berefrigence (the color under cross nichols due to the mineral's polarizing ability).
 Rarely will someone remember the numerical value for a mineral's birefrigence or will a measurement of birefrigence be made.
 For an unknown mineral you estimate the birefrigence by eye using terms like low or high, or first order or second order.
 Quartz has a low birefrigence and calcite is high.
 In addition for a variety of reasons (like solid substitution series, true thin section thickness) the actual birefrigence of a given mineral varies.
 How can you take human observations (from an expert, someone with experience, or trained) and represent them, or turn them into input - how can words be input.
 Below is a depiction of three fuzzy sets for the terms low, medium and high birefrigence.
 In addition, the actual (crisp) values of some minerals has been mapped on to this set definition.
 Note that the y axis of a fuzzy set is always the degree of membership, from 0 (it doesn't belong) to 1 (it does belong).
-Kyanite would belong 35% to the set low birefrigence, and 65% to the set medium birefrigence.
+As described by the fuzzy sets below, kyanite would belong 35% to the set low birefrigence, and 65% to the set medium birefrigence.
 Talc, all the way to the right, clearly has high berefrigence.
 If a trained observer indicates that the birefrigence of a given mineral underneath the microscope is medium, what are the different implications for the proposition that the mineral is talc versus the proposition that it is kyanite?
 How about for the proposition that it is kyanite versus epidote?
-A fuzzy rule would then take an input variable such as medium birefrigence to produce a desired output, in this case, perhaps a series of rules (often of the if-then type) that together aid in mineral identification.
+A fuzzy rule would then take an input variable such as medium birefrigence to produce a desired output, such as a mineral ID.
+More likely a series of rules (often of the if-then type) together would aid in mineral identification.

 Fuzzy sets cans have all sorts of shapes in membership space.
 Those shapes have distinct different meanings.
 Look at the diagram below and think about what the different shapes mean about the nature of the set.
 Which one is crisp and narrowly defined?
 Which one is very fuzzy and broadly defined?
 Which one is very fuzzy but narrowly defined?
 Which one has a crisper character for part of the variable range and a fuzzier character for another part?
 Most important why would you use one shape or the other?